 11) “Make sure you have needle nose pliers and a multi-head screwdriver.”

-13) Dad was a trendsetter before it was cool for a Dad to actually care for his kids.
+13) Dad was a trendsetter before it was cool for a Dad to actually do childcare.
 He played with us, taught us how to ride a bike, throw a ball, drive a car & start a campfire.
 He let us use a hatchet even though we almost cut our toes off.

 14) He took us for hikes on the railroad tracks and let us dive off the railroad bridge.
 We were never afraid with him at our side.
 He gave Mom a break but we didn’t realize it at the time.

-15) He let a daughter drive from Chatham to Wallaceburg–27 km– after ONE driving lesson.
+15) He let my sister drive from Chatham to Wallaceburg–27 km–after ONE driving lesson.
 He instilled faith in us.

-16) Dad knows more about current events and pop culture than most of us.
-Even asks the grandchildren about Rave parties.
+16) Dad knew more about current events and pop culture than most of us.
+Even asked the grandchildren about Rave parties.

-17) Treats all of us six kids equally.
+17) Treated all of us six kids equally.
 Although the youngest ate more ice cream than the rest of us while growing up.

 18) When women’s lib started in the 60’s, Dad believed a person could do anything if he/she worked hard enough.